tmshkr/tmshkr.github.io/_posts/2018-09-21-simple-hiding-navbar.md

 It's based on these examples from [w3schools](https://www.w3schools.com/howto/howto_js_navbar_hide_scroll.asp) and [CodyHouse](https://codyhouse.co/gem/auto-hiding-navigation).
-I took the best of these two examples and made a simple Vanilla JS implementation, with only the essential parts.
+I took the best of these two scripts and made a simple Vanilla JS implementation, with only the essential parts.
 It uses a `visible` boolean, so that it can keep track of the navbar's state, in order to have the `if` and `else if` codeblocks execute ***if and only if*** they need to do something.
-Accordingly, it will hide or reveal the navbar by moving it into or out of the user's viewport, only when the approriate conditions are satisfied.
+Accordingly, it will hide or reveal the navbar by moving it into or out of the user's viewport, only when the appropriate conditions are satisfied.

 One of these conditions is that the difference between the user's previous and current scroll positions is greater than the `scrollBuffer`, to ignore slower scrolling.